R34ll/R34ll/README.md

 <br/>

-Technology enthusiast on a journey to become a full-stack developer.
-Passionate about problem-solving, cybersecurity, and machine learning.
+Technology enthusiast on a journey to become a Full-Stack Developer.
+Passionate about Problem-Solving, Cybersecurity, and Machine Learning.
 Always looking for challenging projects to learn and grow.

 ## 🛠 Tech Stack